 The current proposal seeks to provide a total of 0.7 percent (2.9 square metres) of the site as deep soil and planting areas with a minimum dimension of 1 metre.
-An additional 2.1 percent of the site (8.6 square metres) is also provided as landscaping, but is not classified as deep soil and planting areas because it does not have a minimum dimension of 1 metre.

 The applicant has provided a landscaping plan for the rear area of the site, included in Attachment 3.